 The event proved to be very popular.
 Spectators came in droves and participation swelled to nearly 3,500 by 1979.
 In 1980, the race was moved to the last Saturday in April, the weekend before the Kentucky Derby.
 It has remained there ever since.
 In 2003, the miniMarathon celebrated its 30th year and silver anniversary with a record 7,306 entrants.
 That record has been broken every year since, topping out at 12,820 entrants in 2011.

 The mini has seen a lot of changes over the years.
 Stop watches and clip boards have been replaced by sophisticated timing devices and computers that record each runner’s time accurately in hundredths of seconds.
-Runners now register for the race via the website, www.derbyfestivalmarathon.com and their thirsts are now quenched with sealed bottles of the Louisville Water Company’s Pure Tap Water, instead of the antiquated “dip and drink from a tub method.”
+Runners now register for the race via the website, www.derbyfestivalmarathon.com and their thirsts are now quenched with filled, compostable cups of Louisville Water Company’s Pure Tap Water, instead of the antiquated “dip and drink from a tub method.”

 In 2011, the course for both the mini and Marathon underwent a major change.
 Responding to a survey of about 4,000 runners who indicated that they would prefer a “loop” course – starting and finishing in the same general area – the route was altered to start and finish within a three-block area in downtown Louisville.
 The change was well-received by runners, although a handful were disappointed that the mini no longer included a South End start near Iroquois Park.
 Virtually every participant, however, was pleased with the elimination of two challenging hills on the new course.
-With the race reaching its 15,000 race cap earlier than ever in 2011, the 2012 races will feature a record 18,0000 runners.
+With the race reaching its 15,000 race cap earlier than ever in 2011, the 2016 races will again be capped at 18,0000 runners.

 And yet, there is plenty about the race that has not changed in three decades: the spirit, the heart of the runners.
 For as large and sophisticated as the event has become, it is still very much a community event.
 From the lead runners to the back of the pack, you can see the sense of accomplishment on their faces.
 You know that the personal victory, sense of community and fun during Louisville’s most festive time of the year are the things that drive so many thousands of runners to participate.